Investing

 3. The best investment lessons come from losing money.

-Plenty of investors will gloat about their wins.
-Much fewer will talk about their losses and what they learned from them.
 Make that the first question you ask anyone pitching to manage your money.
 When have you lost money investing and what have you learned?

 4. Buy straw hats in winter.

-You can skew the probabilities in your favour by looking where others aren’t.
 People find this hard to do because it’s counterintuitive – they feel more comfortable chasing momentum by investing in what has done well rather than going against the crowd.

 This is a core philosophy of Stockspot.
-When assets are doing well, we lighten them in our client portfolios and tip the funds into assets which have done poorly.
-We do this because returns tend to revert to their long term averages over time so trimming good performers and buying laggards is a sensible strategy.
+When assets are doing well, we lighten them in our client portfolios and tip the funds into assets which have done poorly

 As the table below shows, the worst performing asset in one year often becomes the best performer in the next and vice versa.

-Research by Vanguard shows that over time this is a proven way to reduce your risk.
+Research by Vanguard shows that, over time, this is a proven way to reduce your risk.

-5. Don’t try and pick turning points.
+5. Don’t try to pick turning points.

-For a long term investor, there’s little point trying to pick market turning points.
 Stocks, sectors and even markets only cross over their true ‘intrinsic’ value for very brief moments and can stay irrational (i.e. too expensive or too cheap) for very long periods of time.
-Expecting stocks to ‘revert’ to their ‘fair value’ is futile because that can take months, years or decades, or never happen.

 Rather than bet on when shares are too cheap or expensive, spread your risk, size your investment so you can withstand big moves in any direction and diligently rebalance when markets have big swings.